JGRennison/OpenTTD-patches/README.md

 * Disallow ordering ordinary road vehicles to tram depots and vice versa.
 * Improve road vehicle pathfinding when multiple vehicles are simultaneously heading to a station with multiple bay/stop entrances.
 * Add setting for default road/tram types.
+* Add a setting to turn off road vehicles slowing in curves.

 #### Level Crossings